Skip to main content

 • Timeouts - Request exceeded per_request_timeout

-• Connection errors - Network failures, DNS issues, etc.
+• Connection errors - Network failures, DNS issues, TLS errors

-The gateway never retries the same model/key combination—it always moves to the next candidate in its list.
+The gateway never retries the same model/key combination.
+It always moves to the next candidate.

-When a request fails, the gateway follows this failover order:
+When a request fails, the gateway follows this order:

-If multiple API keys are configured for the current model’s provider, try the next key:
+If multiple API keys are configured for the current model’s provider, the gateway tries the next key:

 providers: